Public servants at all levels of government face tough questions around the future of service and operations.

 Given their highly structured nature, they are less suitable for easy self-service access for non-technical personnel.
 The advanced skills of a database analyst who understands the written schema of the data are usually needed to work with and derive value from a warehouse structure.
 Access and rapid time-to-outcome for pre-determined analytics are possible, so long as the right experts are on hand to navigate the complex architecture.
 Tools (such as data marts) and expertise are also needed to extract, load and transform (ETL) data before it is ready for reporting.
 To arrive at actionable insight, the data often travels from the warehouse to a mart to an operational system or reporting tool, all of which come at additional costs.

 Data lakes are systems in which large volumes of raw data are stored in their unstructured and natural states.
 Like a lake filled with water, the data lack structure and organization.
-It serves as a “dump” for all operational and transactional data.
+The lake serves as a “dump” for all operational and transactional data.

 Because data lakes store fluid, unstructured and structured data, they can store large volumes at a low cost.
 The volume and lack of structure can make it complicated to gather the data for a specific use.
 The data, for instance, has to be transformed before it can be analyzed or applied to answer a question or solve a problem.
 Access to a technical team — a team with enough time to contribute — is crucial to reduce the typically high time-to-outcome for insights and analysis.